 Hiring a team of IT specialists — or at least one focused exclusively on cybersecurity — will help eliminate these problems.
 Ensure that each device that has access to the network is either company-owned or company controlled and set up security measures that only allow certain specialists to have access to the whole system.

 The year 2018 will be shaped by evolving technology and society trends.
 Some curves cannot be anticipated but most are reflections of longer patterns.
-Technology will become more mobile, more advanced and more automated - there is no evidence of a trend shift here.
+Technology will become more mobile, more advanced and more automated — there is no evidence of a trend shift here.
 An aging workforce will get older and, unless some bubble of the economy bursts, younger workers will continue to not be attracted to warehouse jobs.
-Cybersecurity, no longer a sub-sector, will increase its importance.
+Cybersecurity, no longer an afterthought or sub-sector, will increase in importance as well.